-Some people — Ben Franklin and Steve Jobs jump to mind — seem born for success.
-But don’t think the same can’t be said about you.
+Some people — Ben Franklin, Steve Jobs and Oprah Winfrey jump to mind — seem born for success.
+But don’t think the same couldn’t be said about you.

-While we can’t all have our faces on the $100 bill, we can certainly make our own success.
+While we can’t all have our faces on the $100 bill, be a television icon or lead a corporate empire, we certainly can make our own success.

 How do you become successful?
 It’s simple.
-You follow the lead of others who already have it made.
+You follow the lead of others who already have.

 Following are 10 traits that all successful people have in common.
-They are:
+Such people are:

 You can spend life meandering about, waiting for a job to fall into your lap or that golden opportunity to arrive gift-wrapped at your front door.
 But you’ll wait a long time, my friend.